 A conflict arises with Ethernet networks, because IP uses a 32-bit address and Ethernet uses a 48-bit Ethernet address.
 To associate the IP address to a physical address on an Ethernet network, a mapping must occur between the two types.
 The Address Resolution Protocol (ARP) maps the IP address to the physical address.
 ARP mapping is limited to networks that support hardware broadcast.

-For more information about IP addressing, see Contents > NIAS Routing Concepts> TCP/IP > Assigning IP Network Addresses in the NetWare Server Communications online documentation (www.novell.com/documentation).
+For more information about IP addressing, see Contents > Connectivity Services > Routing Concepts> TCP/IP > Assigning Network Addresses.

 IP Subnetting

 One IP network can be divided into smaller networks, called subnets.
 The following are reasons to divide your network: